Klimentk6/Alternative-poker/README.md

 ## Strategy
 This game combines elements of chance and strategic planning.
 Players must evaluate both their own cards and the potential hands of their opponents to succeed.

-## License
-This project is licensed under the MIT License.

-## Contact
-For suggestions or issues, please open an issue on the GitHub repository or contact [your.email@example.com].